ray-project/ray/doc/source/data/shuffling-data.rst

 Shuffling Data
 ==============

-When consuming or iterating over :class:`Ray Datasets <ray.data.dataset.Dataset>`, it can be useful to shuffle or randomize the order of data (for example, randomizing data ingest order during ML training).
+When consuming or iterating over Ray :class:`Datasets <ray.data.dataset.Dataset>`, it can be useful to shuffle or randomize the order of data (for example, randomizing data ingest order during ML training).
 This guide shows several different methods of shuffling data with Ray Data and their respective trade-offs.